-PIN for later reference
+PIN for later reference – Lavender Bear Tasmania

-This article may contain affiliate links.
-For full information, please see our affiliate disclaimer here.
+This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
+For complete information, please see our affiliate disclaimer here.

 About Bridestowe Lavender Estate

-Opened in 2007 by Robert Ravens, the Bridestowe Lavender Estate is an awesome place to see lavender flowers and fields.
+Opened in 2007 by Robert Ravens, the Bridestowe Lavender Estate is an excellent place to see lavender flowers and fields.
 Located close to Launceston, the estate is an iconic landmark and a celebrated property of Tasmania.

 - There is an entrance fee of AUD 20 per person (over 16 years of age) during the flowering season.